 2016 BS in Physics.
 Cam optimized the magneto-optic Kerr effect experimental apparatus and the effect of multilayering on the magnetization of metalic film films.

 2016 BS in Physics.
 Chris built a heat pipe oven for atomic vapor spectroscopy and measured propagation effects of focused laser beams.
-He currently owns a physics tutoring business with his wife.
+He currently owns a physics tutoring business.

 2016 high school graduate, and undergraduate researcher in summer 2016 and 2017.
 Melia designed a system to use a diffraction grating to measure light’s orbital angular momentum.